holium/realm-support/README.md

 * Draft by @lodlev-migdev
 * Tray app component by @drunkplato
 * draft test build thru PR by @lodlev-migdev
-* log pre-deploy inputs by @lodlev-migdev
 * Fix faulty import by @gdbroman
-* log pre-deploy inputs by @lodlev-migdev
 * TrayApp positioning fix by @drunkplato
 * remove disabling of workflows to allow for parallel builds by @lodlev-migdev
-* Draft test by @lodlev-migdev
 * more windows updates by @lodlev-migdev
 * Normalized window bounds by @gdbroman
 * fix #565 by @Tenari